Labour Force Survey - Labour Force Survey - quarterly data

 Coherence with employment estimates in National Accounts

 National Accounts use different data sources which are combined to obtain the best comprehensive and consistent estimate.
 In results National Accounts data could differ from the results of each source.
 For Bulgaria the main difference between LFS and NA refers to Agricultural employment.
-In the estimation of self-employment in agriculture NA use data based on Agricultural Census and sample surveys, carried out by Ministry of Agriculture and Food.
+In the estimation of self-employment in agriculture NA use data based on Agricultural Census and sample surveys, carried out by Ministry of Agriculture, Food and Forestry.

 NA employment data are based on domestic concept (employment in resident production units irrespective of the place of residence of the employee) while LFS gives information on the national concept (i.e. resident employed).

-LFS does not cover persons living in collective households and persons on leave for taking care of a child until 2 years of age, which are included in NA employment estimates.
+LFS does not cover persons living in collective households which are included in NA employment estimates.

 Coherence with Annual and Quarterly Surveys on employees, hours worked, wages and salaries and other expenditures paid by the employer